 Phoenix Elderly Caregiver Abuse Attorneys

-As people age, they become less and less able to take care of themselves.
+As people age, they become less able to take care of themselves.
 It may start with just being unable to make it to the store on their own, but can quickly spiral into being unable to take their own medication, or even dress themselves.
 When this happens, they are faced with two options: move into a nursing home that has full-time staff, or stay in their own home and have someone come in to take care of their daily needs.
 Most often, the elderly prefer to stay in the comfort of their own home, and it’s most definitely the cheaper option in most cases.
 The problem with this is that caregiver abuse can sometimes happen.

 Caregiver abuse can happen in adult day care settings and nursing and retirement homes, too, but when caregivers are in someone else’s home, the abuse can be very difficult to spot.
 Most times, people just aren’t looking for this type of abuse, and often the people the elderly see throughout the day don’t even know that a caregiver is taking care of them.
 To worsen the problem, caregivers often don’t need to be certified, trained, or licensed and so, the elderly they care for become even more at risk.

 But now, the state of Arizona has done something about the problem.
 Now, under state law, caregivers are required to provide full transparency to the people they care for, or those that hire them, such as the family of the elderly person that is to be cared for.
 In Arizona, caregivers who provide non-medical, in-home care must provide all information pertaining to their training, background checks, service costs, and hiring and firing policies.
 Not only must this information be provided upon the hiring of the caregiver, but the caregiver must provide it on a yearly basis, so that the elderly and their family can always be assured that they are receiving the best and most reliable care.